 Comparing Forest Kindergarten and Forest School

-It is aimed at early years practitioners, already employed in early years and childcare settings, who wish to ensure that they are safe and thoughtful when heading off-site on a frequent basis.
+Forest Kindergarten aimed at early years practitioners, already employed in early years and childcare settings, who wish to ensure that they are safe and thoughtful when heading off-site on a frequent basis.
 It builds on existing knowledge and practice, embedding off-site outdoor learning and play for all early years children in their setting.
 The total commitment is around 40 hours, including pre-course preparation, 3-day in-person training, and post-course portfolio submission.

-The qualification is broad and deep, engaging with pedagogy, the forest environment and human influence on those spaces.
-Find out more by reading the 6 Forest School Principles.
+The qualification is broad and deep, engaging with pedagogy, the forest environment, and human influence on those spaces according to the 6 Forest School Principles.
 The Forest School qualification covers all age groups, from early years through to adult.
 A Forest School Level 3 (the qualification required to set up and lead Forest School programmes) is a minimum of 180 hours, plus 16-hour first aid course.
 This includes wider reading, in-person training, assessment and submission of a significant portfolio.

 Neither qualification is exclusive or indeed in any sequence.
 A Forest Kindergarten holder may choose to also take a Forest School Level 3, and indeed a Forest School Level 3 holder may choose to take a Forest Kindergarten award.